Top 10 Annette Funicello Songs

 #10 – Talk to Me Baby

 This slow, melodic performance by Annette Funicello, along with her backup group, The Afterbeats, barely squeaked into the pop charts after it was released in 1960.
-“Talk to Me Baby” is among many songs produced that show the credits as Annette With The Afterbeats near the earliest years of her singing career.
-On the US Billboard Hot 100, the song peaked at ninety-two while on the Cash Box chart at ninety-eight.
+“Talk to Me Baby” is among many songs produced that show the credits as Annette With The Afterbeats, near the earliest years of her singing career.
+On the US Billboard Hot 100, the song peaked at ninety-two, while on the Cash Box chart, it peaked at ninety-eight.
 The song was composed by the great Paul Anka.

 #9 – Dream Boy

 Annette Funicello’s performance of “Dream Boys” is featured in the video “Florence In Florence,” which was aired in 1962.
-It’s interesting to hear the high pitched sounds pop sound with that Italian groove.
+It’s interesting to hear the high-pitched pop sound with that Italian groove.
 It was one of the reasons she had so many fans.
 The song charted at eighty-seven on the US Billboard Hot 100 in 1961.
-However, the performance in 1962, is with her fellow castmates while the 1961 version is performed with her backup group, The Afterbeats.
+However, the 1962 performance is with her fellow castmates, while the 1961 version is with her backup group, The Afterbeats.

 #8 – My Heart Became of Age

-At number eight on our Annette Funicello Songs list we present the sweet sounding tune “My Heart Became Of Age.”
-You can’t help but believe every word she sings in that sweet sounding innocent voice that is presented on this song.
-The sax is a little heavy but the backing vocals keep the sugar flowing.
-According to the fans of Funicello, “My Heart Became of Age” is among her best of all time, despite the fact it was not released as a single in 1959 like her other five songs were.
-On the radio stations that specialize in playing the classic oldies of the 1950s and 1960s, this is among Funicello’s songs that have frequently been requested by her fans.
+At number eight on our Annette Funicello Songs list, we present the sweet-sounding tune “My Heart Became Of Age.”
+You can’t help but believe every word she sings in that sweet-sounding, innocent voice that is presented in this song.
+The sax is a little heavy, but the backing vocals keep the sugar flowing.
+According to the fans of Funicello, “My Heart Became of Age” is among her best of all time, despite the fact that it was not released as a single in 1959 like her other five songs were.
+On classic oldies radio stations, this is among Funicello’s songs that have been frequently requested by her fans.

 #7 – Jo-Jo the Dog-Faced Boy

-The 1959 novelty song, “Jo-Jo the Dog-Faced Boy,” is in reference to Russian sideshow entertainer, Fedor Jeftichew, who had to contend with hypertrichosis.
-It is a condition where an excessive amount of hair is grown on the body, which can be all over or isolated to specific areas.
-Although the song did chart on the US Billboard Hot 100, it only managed to peak as high as seventy-three.
+The 1959 novelty song “Jo-Jo the Dog-Faced Boy” is a reference to Russian sideshow entertainer Fedor Jeftichew, who had to contend with hypertrichosis.
+It is a condition in which excessive hair growth occurs on the body, which can be generalized or limited to specific areas.
+Although the song did chart on the US Billboard Hot 100, it only reached 73.
 It did better with the US Cash Box chart at fifty-nine.

 #6 – Lonely Guitar

-The year 1959 was Annette Funicello’s most prolific as a singer as one song after another (5 in total) hit radio’s airwaves across America.
-“Lonely Guitar” is among them, which charted as high as fifty with the US Billboard Hot 100 and at fifty-one with US Cash Box.
+The year 1959 was Annette Funicello’s most prolific as a singer, as one song after another (5 in total) hit radio’s airwaves across America.
+“Lonely Guitar” is among them, which charted as high as fifty on the US Billboard Hot 100 and at fifty-one on the US Cash Box.
 This slow, enchanting performance by Funicello casts a spell that is just so charming and at the same time a bit haunting.
-Thats Guy Williams in the video.
+That’s Guy Williams in the video.
 We liked him better as John in Lost In Space.
-Best tv show ever!
+Best TV show ever!

 #5 – Train Of Love